-Benjamin F. Miller, PsyD, Chief Policy Officer
+Benjamin F. Miller, PsyD, Chief Strategy Officer

 Ben is redefining public policy that bridges mental health with health care in the United States.
 He comes to Well Being Trust from the Department of Family Medicine at the University of Colorado School of Medicine; there he was the founding director of the Eugene S. Farley, Jr. Health Policy Center, where he remains a senior advisor.
 Ben has been a principal investigator on many federal and foundation grants as well as state contracts related to health and health care integration.